SaurabhMutekar/Indian-Legal-Judgement-Catchphrase-Extraction/README.md

+⚖️ 🇮🇳 Indian-Legal-Judgement-Catchphrase-Extraction
-⚖️ LegalEase: Catchphrase Extraction using Bi-LSTM & CRF LegalEase is a Deep Learning Natural Language Processing (NLP) project designed to automatically extract meaningful catchphrases and keywords from complex legal judgments and case files.
-By leveraging a hybrid architecture of Bidirectional LSTMs and Conditional Random Fields (CRF), this model captures both the sequential context of legal text and the probabilistic dependencies of entity tags.
+Indian-Legal-Judgement-Catchphrase-Extraction is a Deep Learning Natural Language Processing (NLP) project designed to automatically extract meaningful catchphrases and keywords from Indian court judgments and legal files.
+By leveraging a hybrid architecture of Bidirectional LSTMs and Conditional Random Fields (CRF), this model captures both the sequential context of Indian legal text and the probabilistic dependencies of entity tags.

 📖 Overview
-Legal documents are notoriously dense and lengthy.
-For legal professionals, summarizing these documents into key "Catchphrases" (e.g., SECTION 302 IPC, CULPABLE HOMICIDE, BREACH OF CONTRACT) is essential for indexing and quick retrieval.
+Legal documents in the Indian judiciary are notoriously dense and lengthy.
+For legal professionals, summarizing these judgments into key "Catchphrases" (e.g., SECTION 302 IPC, CULPABLE HOMICIDE, BREACH OF CONTRACT) is essential for indexing, citation, and quick retrieval.

-This project treats catchphrase extraction as a Sequence Labeling task (similar to Named Entity Recognition).
+This project treats catchphrase extraction as a Sequence Labeling task (similar to Named Entity Recognition), specifically tailored for the vocabulary and structure found in Indian case law.

 Key Features
 Contextual Embeddings: Uses Doc2Vec and Word2Vec techniques to understand legal jargon.

-Deep Memory Network: Utilizes a stacked Bidirectional LSTM (4 layers) to capture long-range dependencies in complex sentence structures.
+Deep Memory Network: Utilizes a stacked Bidirectional LSTM (4 layers) to capture long-range dependencies in complex sentence structures common in Indian judgments.

 Probabilistic Output: Employing a CRF (Conditional Random Field) layer to ensure the predicted sequence of tags is valid.